Can rabbits eat carrot

 2. Can rabbits eat baby carrots?

 Rabbits can have baby carrots sometimes, but not too much.
-It’s important for them to get different kinds of food.
+Rabbits need to get different kinds of food.
 Baby carrots are yummier and have less string-like stuff in them than normal carrots.
 But, your bunny should not only eat baby carrots.

 3. Can rabbits eat carrot tops?

 Carrot greens can indeed be consumed by rabbits and provide a wholesome supplement to their nourishment.
-Rabbit owners can provide their pet with a rich supply of nutrients by feeding them carrot greens, which contain high amounts of fiber, vitamin C, and calcium.
+Rabbit owners can provide their rabbit with a rich supply of nutrients by feeding them carrots, greens, which contain high amounts of fiber, vitamin C, and calcium.

 4. Can rabbits eat cooked carrots?